[Updated post from September 15, 2021]

-It probably won’t come as a surprise that free shipping is closely tied to the satisfaction of your customer base.
-Extra costs such as shipping can add considerable friction to the shopping experience.
+It won’t come as a surprise that free shipping is closely tied to customer satisfaction.
+Additional fees such as shipping add considerable friction to the online shopping experience.
 By removing this barrier, customers are much more likely to enjoy shopping with your brand – and return to shop with you in the future.
-When 74% of consumers say they are likely to buy based on experiences alone, this makes free shipping a key factor determining whether the experience is positive.
+74% of consumers say they are likely to buy based on experiences alone, which makes free shipping a key factor determining whether the experience is positive.

 When we talk about free shipping, we aren’t just talking about outbound orders.
 Return shipping plays a key role not just in customer satisfaction, but whether they’re willing to buy from you in the first place.

 Most of us know from experience that shopping with an unknown brand feels like a bit of a gamble.
 During the pandemic, consumers have shown greater willingness to experiment with new brands, with 46% of US consumers having switched brands or retailers at some point.
 Policies like free return shipping help provide reassurance that we won’t lose out if the purchase isn’t right – to the point where many consumers won’t shop without it.